Goshikinuma (Five Colored Ponds)

-A hike dotted with bewildering beauty, plus one of the most picturesque rowboat trips you'll ever find.
+A hike dotted with beauty, and one of the most picturesque rowboat trips you'll ever find.

-You might be saying; “But, how… ?”
-This fascinating marsh has been around since 1887, when Mt.
-Bandai erupted, generating a cascade that blocked a river and created ponds and lakes.
-Also trapped in the area is left-over volcanic elements and minerals, leaving each small body of water with a surreal hue of color.
-It’s said that this color can change day-to-day or throughout the year.
+Goshikinuma was formed in 1887, when Mount Bandai erupted, generating a cascade that blocked a river and created ponds and lakes.
+It also trapped volcanic elements and minerals, which gave the ponds surreal colors.
+Moreover, the colors can change day-to-day or throughout the year.

 Interested in hiking more nature in Japan?
 Check out our hiking section.